rushigund/microclimate_prediction/README.md

   </div>

   <h2>🤝 Contributing</h2>
-  <p>Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.</p>
+  <p>Pull requests are always welcome.
+For major changes, please open an issue first to discuss what you would like to change.
+Kindly create a branch and raise a pull request</p>

   <h2>📄 License</h2>
   <p>This project is licensed under the MIT License - see the <code>LICENSE</code> file for details.</p>